 Assignment of copyright

-The transfer under this document may be made on the basis that: (a) the transferor is only transferring those rights that the transferor actually owns; or (b) the transferor is transferring all rights in the relevant works, and accordingly guarantees ownership of all such rights.
+The transfer under this document may be made on one of two possible bases: first, that the transferor is only transferring those rights that the transferor actually owns; second, that the transferor is transferring all rights in the relevant works, and accordingly guarantees ownership of all such rights.

 You should always use a signed document to transfer copyright.
 This is a specific requirement of the Copyright, Designs and Patents Act 1988.

 If you are looking for a document that will cover the transfer of copyright alongside other intellectual property rights (eg design rights or trade mark rights) then you should look at our intellectual property assignment document instead of this one.Ask about this document

 - Definitions: definitions.

 - Consideration: consideration benefiting first party.

 - Assignment: assignment of intellectual property rights with full title guarantee option; assignment of owned intellectual property rights in works; assignment for full term of rights; assignment includes right to claim for past infringements.

 - Moral rights: warranty that rights of paternity in works have been waived; acknowledgement of assertion of right of paternity in works; assertion of moral right of paternity in works; warranty that right of integrity in works has been waived.